I saw the first wild bear of my life on the Appalachian Trail. It was the summer of 2001, and I was 20 years old.

 What wasn’t so cute was the time I saw a female grizzly and two cubs in Alaska.

 That was scary.
 They were only about 20 yards away.
-Fortunately she didn’t charge us.

-Yeah, a bear will sometimes charge at you.
+…yeah, a bear will sometimes charge you.

 I can only imagine what that’s like, but it must be terrifying.
 It’s usually just a “bluff charge.”
 You’re walking in the woods minding your own business, and suddenly a bear is running at you full speed like it wants to bite your head off.